telerik/winforms-docs/gridview/hierarchical-grid/binding-to-hierarchical-data-programmatically.md

 ![gridview-hierarchical-grid-binding-to-hierarchical-data-programmatically 005](images/gridview-hierarchical-grid-binding-to-hierarchical-data-programmatically005.png)

+>important If you generate the columns manually either at design time or run time, note that it is necessary the **FieldName** and **Name** properties of the columns participating in the relation to have equal values.

 ## Setting the Multi-Level hierarchy in bound mode

 It is possible to manually set up the child templates and the relations between them in order to build a multi-level hierarchy as well.
 The code snippet below demonstrates the approach, which uses three data tables from the Northwind database: